-In 2014, to save money, Flint city officials switched the water supply fm the Detroit water system to the Flint River.
+In 2014, to save money, Flint city officials switched the water supply from the Detroit water system to the Flint River.
 The following years became a battle in Flint, between residents raising concerns about the safety of their tap water and government officials who insisted it was fine.

 Today, we will simulate the investigation of Flint’s water that was performed by outside researchers at Virginia Tech.
 We will perform a significance test to see if there is convincing evidence that the proportion of homes in Flint with high-lead content in their water supply passes the EPA threshold for safety.